azu/mumemo/README.md

      */
     autoSaveTimeoutMs: number;
     /**
+     * if quoteFrom is clipboard, quote text from clipboard
+     * if quoteFrom is selectedText, quote text from selected text
+     * Default: "selectedText"
+     */
+    quoteFrom: "clipboard" | "selectedText";
+    /**
      * bound ratio for screenshot
      * Increase actual focus area using this ratio.
      * Default: 1.2
      */
     screenshotBoundRatio: number;
     /**
-     * Search count for related content that is included into screenshot result
+     * Max search count for related content that is included into screenshot result
      * The higher the number, screenshot size is large.
      * Default: 5
      */
-    screenshotSearchRectangleMaxCount: number
+    screenshotSearchRectangleMaxCount: number;
 };
 ```